 Steve Howe, songwriter, producer, and solo artist best known as the guitarist for Yes who’s also been involved with a number of other groups including Tomorrow, GTR, and Asia, was born in Holloway, London, England in 1947.

-Mel Schacher, bassist for Grand Funk Railroad who started out as a member of ?
-Mark and the Mysterians, was born Flint, MI in 1951.
+Mel Schacher, bassist for Grand Funk Railroad who started out as a member of ? and the Mysterians, was born Flint, MI in 1951.

 Julian Lennon, singer-songwriter, artist, philanthropist, and son of John Lennon, was born John Charles Julian Lennon in Liverpool, England in 1963.